Operation Burnham inquiry: 'Disillusioned, worn down' Afghan villagers pull out

 The Afghan villagers affected by Operation Burnham are withdrawing from the inquiry investigating claims that Kiwi soldiers killed innocent civilians in 2010.

-The villagers did not want to participate in the inquiry further, said lawyer Rodney Harrison.

-They were disillusioned with the process, he said, and had lost all confidence in the inquiry.
+Lawyer Dr Rodney Harrison QC said the villagers were "completely disillusioned" with the process and had lost all confidence in the inquiry.

 "They have just been worn down by the process."

+One of the essential reasons behind the decision was the inquiry's ruling to hear evidence without the villagers, or their lawyers, being present, he said.

-Lawyer Deborah Manning said the villagers had told her they did not trust the process and had very low trust and confidence in New Zealand authorities.
+Lawyer Deborah Manning said her clients had told her they did not trust the process and had very low trust and confidence in New Zealand authorities.

 The death of 3-year-old Fatima has never been acknowledged, she said.